 Seven Carpet Care Tips

-Here are seven easy to follow carpet care tips that will make your life easier when it comes to caring for your carpet.
+For house cleaners, here are seven easy care tips that will make your life easier when it comes to caring for your carpet.
 Around 80% of the soils that enter a building or home are dry.
 The remaining 20% are greases, oils, and starches.
 Keeping a carpet clean will extend its life while keep it looking new for a longer period of time.
 A clean carpet will also reduce household allergens and dust helping to protect the health of your family.

 The dry soil types are easily removed by vacuuming.
 As long as they are removed on a daily basis, it will help to minimize the damage to the carpet.
-Unless you have one of the top 10 vacuums, you will need to stay on top of your regular cleanings, since regular vacuums can become overwhelmed by too much dirt.
+Since vacuums can become overwhelmed by too much dirt.
 Regular thorough, deep vacuuming is surely the most important step when it comes to carpet care.
 While non-traffic areas can be vacuumed quickly major traffic areas should be vacuumed in more than one direction as you run the vacuum slowly giving it time to pick up the deeper soil.
-Not all vacuum cleaners are equal and a good quality vacuum will do a better job of cleaning.
+Not all vacuum cleaners are equal.
+The best hardwood floor vacuums will do a better job of cleaning a carpet than even a specialized carpet vacuum, if it is of poor quality.
 A good quality vacuum is not necessarily the most expensive.

 Keep those dry and gritty outdoor soils from being tracked on to your wall to wall carpet.
 One of the best and easiest ways to do this is to use walk off mats and area rugs at entrances.
 Always use entrance mats outside of your doors and make sure that anyone who enters your home use the mats to help get debris and dirt off of their shoes before they enter.
 Where possible also use an area rug or walk off mat inside your door to help trap soil missed by the outside mats.
 All mats and rugs need to be vacuumed and cleaned regularly so that they are trapping dirt and not placing dirt on to your shoes.